bill-c-martin/bill-c-martin.github.io/README.md

 ### Custom Domains

-Instead of using the default https://your-github-username.github.io Github Pages URL, you can instead use your own custom domain name that you already own.
+Instead of using the default `https://your-github-username.github.io` Github Pages URL, you can instead use a custom domain name that you already own.

 You can alias a custom domain name to your https://your-github-username.github.io Github Pages URL.
 See [Github's documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) on this.

-However, you will usually have to manage and pay for an SSL certificates through your domain registrar.
+However, you will usually have to manage and pay for SSL certificates through your domain registrar.

 You can instead use Netlify for all of this, for free.